saeedmehrang/saeedmehrang.github.io/content/blogs/dag-intro/index.md

 - Different types of biases (selection bias, collider bias)
 - More advanced concepts like front-door and back-door adjustment
 - How to use DAGs with modern machine learning methods

+In future blog posts, I'll introduce you to **DoWhy**, a powerful Python library developed by Microsoft Research for causal inference.
+DoWhy takes the concepts we're learning—DAGs, confounders, and causal effects—and makes them practical and code-based.
+With DoWhy, you can encode your DAG, automatically identify the right adjustment sets, choose the best estimation method, and even validate your results through sensitivity analysis.
+It bridges the gap between drawing a DAG and actually computing causal effects from your data.
+DoWhy also works seamlessly with EconML (another Microsoft library for causal machine learning), making it possible to use advanced methods like double machine learning and causal forests.
+Whether you're analyzing medical data, business metrics, or policy impacts, DoWhy provides a structured workflow that ensures you're thinking causally every step of the way.
+Stay tuned for hands-on tutorials where we'll use DoWhy to turn the DAGs we draw into real causal insights!

 ## IX.
 References and Further Learning